Bartosz Slisz

-Bartosz Piotr Slisz (born 29 March 1999) is a Polish professional footballer who plays as a midfielder for Major League Soccer club Atlanta United and the Poland national team.
+Bartosz Piotr Slisz (born 29 March 1999) is a Polish professional footballer who plays as a midfielder for Danish Superliga club Brøndby and the Poland national team.

 Club career

 Early career

 Slisz started his football career at his local club RKP Rybnik in 2012.
 In 2015, Slisz was a ROW Rybnik player where he stayed until 2017.

 Zagłębie Lubin and Legia Warsaw

 In 2017, Slisz signed for Zagłębie Lubin.
 On 28 February 2020, he signed a four-and-a-half-year contract with Legia Warsaw.
 The team from Warsaw paid €1.8 million for the transfer, which was at the time the highest transfer fee ever paid by any Ekstraklasa club.

 Atlanta United

 In January 2024, he signed for Major League Soccer club Atlanta United on a four-year contract.

+Brøndby

+On 8 January 2026, Danish Superliga club Brøndby announced the signing of Slisz on a three-and-a-half-year contract, set to run until June 2029.
+Slisz stated that he joined the club with the ambition of competing for domestic titles and European qualification, citing Brøndby's stature within Scandinavian football as a key factor in his decision.

+He made his competitive debut on 8 February in a 0–0 home draw against Randers, playing the full match.

 International career

 Slisz made his debut for the Poland national team on 5 September 2021 in a World Cup qualifier against San Marino, a 7–1 away victory.
 He substituted Jakub Moder at half-time.

 He was called up for his first international tournament in June 2024, making Poland's final roster for UEFA Euro 2024 in Germany.